T cell: Origin, early development and migration to the thymus

 All T cells originate from c-kit+Sca1+ haematopoietic stem cells (HSC) which reside in the bone marrow.
-In some cases, the origin might be the fetal liver during embryonic development.
-The HSC then differentiate into multipotent progenitors (MPP) which retain the potential to become both myeloid and lymphoid cells.
+In some cases, the origin might be the foetal liver during embryonic development.
+The HSC then differentiate into multipotent progenitors (MPP) which retain the potential to become both myeloid ,and lymphoid cells.
 The process of differentiation then proceeds to a common lymphoid progenitor (CLP), which can only differentiate into T, B or NK cells.
 These CLP cells then migrate via the blood to the thymus, where they engraft:.
 Henceforth they are known as thymocytes, the immature stage of a T cell.

 The earliest cells which arrived in the thymus are commonly termed double-negative, as they express neither the CD4 nor CD8 co-receptor.
 The newly arrived CLP cells are CD4−CD8−CD44+CD25−ckit+ cells, and are termed early thymic progenitor (ETP) cells.
 These cells will then undergo a round of division and downregulate c-kit and are termed double-negative one (DN1) cells.
 To become T cells, the thymocytes must undergo multiple DN stages as well as positive selection and negative selection.

 Double negative thymocytes can be identified by the surface expression of CD2, CD5 and CD7.
 Still during the double negative stages, CD34 expression stops and CD1 is expressed.
 Expression of both CD4 and CD8 makes them double positive, and matures into either CD4+ or CD8+ cells.

 TCR development

 A critical step in T cell maturation is making a functional T cell receptor (TCR).
 Each mature T cell will ultimately contain a unique TCR that reacts to a random pattern, allowing the immune system to recognize many different types of pathogens.
 This process is essential in developing immunity to threats that the immune system has not encountered before, since due to random variation there will always be at least one TCR to match any new pathogen.

 A thymocyte can only become an active T cell when it survives the process of developing a functional TCR.
 The TCR consists of two major components, the alpha and beta chains.
 These both contain random elements designed to produce a wide variety of different TCRs, but due to this huge variety they must be tested to make sure they work at all.
 First, the thymocytes attempt to create a functional beta chain, testing it against a 'mock' alpha chain.
 Then they attempt to create a functional alpha chain.
-Once a working TCR has been produced, the cells then must test if their TCR will identify threats correctly, and to do this it is required to recognize the body’s major histocompatibility complex (MHC) in a process known as positive selection.
+Once a working TCR has been produced, the cells then must test if their TCR will identify threats correctly, and to do this it is required to recognize the body's major histocompatibility complex (MHC) in a process known as positive selection.
 The thymocyte must also ensure that it does not react adversely to "self" antigens, called negative selection.
 If both positive and negative selection are successful, the TCR becomes fully operational and the thymocyte becomes a T cell.